j-siderius/TinySpark/docs/chapter1/neuron.md

 \text{output}=f(0.78)=1
 $$

-The output of our neuron, with the given inputs would be $1$.
+The output of tje neuron, with the given inputs would be $1$.

 ---

-If we now implement this into a simple Python script, it could look like this:
+If this is now implemented into a simple Python script, it could look like this:

 Implementing this simple neuron logic into Python should be straightforward.